akthammomani/akthammomani/README.md

 In addition to my technical expertise, I have a strong business acumen that enables me to translate insights into actionable recommendations.
 I thrive in collaborative environments and enjoy working with cross-functional teams to deliver impactful solutions.

-If you're looking for a skilled and experienced data scientist who can apply advanced machine learning, deep learning, and data mining techniques to help your organization succeed, please don't hesitate to connect with me.

 **𝗦ummary Of Qualifications:**
    * Manipulate large-scale and high-dimensionality data (cleaning, wrangling and exploratory data analysis), using: images, TXT, CSV,
         EXCEL, JSON, XML, MATLAB, SAS, Stats files and HDF5 files.
 Projects details [here](https://github.com/akthammomani/Menara-App-Predict-House-Price-CA/tree/main/Notebooks/Data_Wrangling).